Islamic or Secular Pakistan?

 Those who say that the Two-Nation-Theory died with the creation of Bangladesh in 1971 are wrong.
 They need to be reminded that the Lahore Resolution of March 23, 1940, in fact called for two "independent states", not "state", in Muslim majority areas of India in the north east and the north west.
 The other fact to remember is that Bangladesh did not choose to merge with India after separation from Pakistan.

-Here's a video discussion on this and other current subjects:
+Here are a couple of video discussions on this and other subjects:

 Jinnah’s birthday, Bangladesh Independence, Abdul Qadir Molla hanging, Aam Aadmi Party success India from WBT TV on Vimeo.